 Origin: Shui Lian Dong, Wuyi Mountains, Fujian province

 Varietal: Shui Jin Gui

-210oF, half pack of the dry leaf for 6 oz of spring/filtered water, adjust to taste, 0.5-1 minute, up to 8 steepings.
+210oF, 5g of dry leaf for 6 oz of spring/filtered water, adjust to taste, 0.5 minute, up to 6 steepings.
 We advise against the use of tap water as well as purified water.

 Gongfu brewing guide:

-Use a gaiwan or Yixing clay pot to enhance the aroma and taste, 1 pack of dry leaves for a medium sized Gaiwan or Yixing teapot ( about 120 ml / 4-5oz).
-When using gongfu brewing method, it is essential to warm up the brewing vessel so that the water temperature will not drop significantly before brewing and also rinse the tea before the first brewing.
+Recommend a gaiwan or Yixing clay teapot with a capacity of 100-120ml and 8g of dry leaves.
+When using gongfu brewing method, it is essential to warm up the brewing vessel so that the water temperature will not drop significantly before brewing.
 The recommended brewing time is 10s,10s,15s,15s, 20s.
 You may add 10-20 seconds steeping time for each subsequent infusions.
+It withstands 12 steepings.

 Please click here for more detailed Gongfu brewing instructions.